Paul D. Fuentes is a painter, director and creative director (BFA The Tyler School of Art and Architecture).

 Gallery representation

-The White Room Gallery, East Hampton
+The White Room Gallery, East Hampton, NY

 Exhibitions